Road closures planned for West Sussex

 Horsemere Green Lane, Climping.
 Traffic management scheme (traffic islands and reduced speed limit).
 Road Closure.
 Until July 25.

 Fleming Way, Crawley.
 Lay water communication pipe and install meter to serve office block.
 Road Closure.
-July 3-21.
+Until July 21.

 Green Lane, Donnington.
 Access underground BT structures for new customer connection.
 Road Closure.
-July 3-6.
+Until July 6.

 Park Lane, Lindfield Rural.
 Lay new drinking water main and connect to main already laid.
 Road Closure.
-Until August 14.
+Until Agust 14.

+Yapton Road, Middleton-On-Sea.
+Carriageway Resurfacing remedials.
+Overnight Road Closure.
+July 19 - 21.

 Wimland Road, Rusper.
 Level crossing maintenance.
 Road Closure.
 July 8-17.